the-butcher/COVID19-SEIR/README.md

   * move transmission-risk calculation away from worker (could improve performance for not running each time, but only when a strain is changed)

 done:
+* ~~the disabled primary strain slider should show the value that is currently applicable~~
+* ~~create some heatmap format that allows to show delta between model and reality~~
 * ~~either have all strains at zero or find a way that strains can be placed on the timeline and still have correct incidence at their respective positions~~
 * ~~there is a slight bend in cases in the initial model, which indicates a problem with initial compartment fill (?)~~
 * ~~take care of primary incidence having the correct value (heatmap - sum(other))~~